arvganesh/early-exit-tests/README.md

 - **`scratch_work.py`** – Temporary or experimental code snippets.

 ## Findings
-coming soon!

-####
-Clarifiying Questions:
-  - Is the “another model” teacher always the same base model at full depth (self-distill), or do you want teacher_model_path to be different (bigger/different checkpoint)?
-  - Do you intend to fine-tune only the moved head, or also add a learned “exit norm” / small adapter before the head?
-(Right now you’re effectively applying the final RMSNorm at the early layer, frozen.)
-  - For speculative decoding, are you targeting HF generate-style KV-cached decoding, or are you OK with a custom cached loop?
-  - What sampling regime matters for your experiments (temp=0 greedy vs temp>0 multinomial), and do you care about matching the exact sampled distribution or just improving accept rate?
-  - What’s your main metric: wall-clock speed on GH200, acceptance rate vs layer, perplexity vs layer, or some quality metric on downstream prompts?

-Metrics To Report:

-A practical, report-friendly grid (small but meaningful):
-  - Fix top_p=0.95, top_k=0
-  - Temperatures: T ∈ {0.7, 1.0} (or {0.8, 1.0})
-  - Gammas: γ ∈ {2, 4, 8, 16} (often you’ll find 4–8 best)

-What to report:
-  - Core metric plots vs exit layer at one policy + one γ:
-      - avg_accepted (accepted draft tokens per target call)
-      - avg_overlap or avg_tv (distribution closeness; policy-dependent)
-  - Ablation: tokens/sec (or avg_accepted) vs γ for 2–3 representative exit layers (early/mid/late), at the
-    same T/top_p.

 1/24 Log:

 • Here’s where we are (chat + production-like eval = temp=0.7, top_p=0.95, UltraChat prompts), and what it implies.